geraldOslo/RootResolverAI/README.md

 Program code for training and evaluation [here](./code/models/EfficientNett_240529_3LFT.ipynb).

 ### ConvNext
-To be added
+More informatin be added
+Program code for training and evaluation [here](./code/models/ConvNeXt_240527.ipynb ).

 ### ResNet-50
-To be added
+More informatin be added
+Program code for training and evaluation [here](./code/models/ResNet-50_240526.ipynb).

 ### VGG19
 Finetuning the entire pretrained model gave a validation accuracy of 0.46.